Let’s start with what an inverter is. An inverter is an electrical device used to convert direct current (DC) to alternating current (AC).

 If you require high power most of the time and you do not intend to use any complicated electronic device, a conventional generator would do just fine!

-If you need a generator for household use where you have many electronic appliances, and you also don’t want to disturb your neighbors, then a portable inverter generator is a way to go!
+If you need a generator for household use where you have many electronic appliances, and you also don’t want to disturb your neighbors, then a portable inverter is a way to go!